mz3r0/software-engineering/Programming paradigms & types of languages.md

 - Functional programming languages support (and heavily use) first-class functions, anonymous functions and closures, although these concepts have also been included in procedural languages at least since Algol 68.

 **The main difference between the styles is that functional programming languages remove or at least deemphasize the imperative elements of procedural programming.** The feature set of functional languages is therefore designed to support writing programs as much as possible in terms of pure functions.

+### Purely functional programming

+Functional programming is sometimes treated as synonymous with **purely functional programming**, a subset of functional programming which treats all functions as deterministic mathematical functions, or pure functions.
+When a pure function is called with some given arguments, it will always return the same result (deterministic), and cannot be affected by any mutable state or other side effects (pure).
+It is a style where all computation is treated as the evaluation of mathematical functions.

+> Declarative, deterministic, and unchanging (immutability) are terms used to describe purely functional programming.

+Purely functional programming consists of ensuring that functions, inside the functional paradigm, will only depend on their arguments, regardless of any global or local state.
+A pure functional subroutine only has visibility of changes of state represented by state variables included in its scope.